Install Infinite Scale on a Server

 SMTP_xxx

-Define these settings according to your eMail configuration.
-With the settings defined, Infinite Scale is able to send notifications to users.
-If the settings are not defined, Infinite Scale will start, but notifications can’t be sent.
+Define these settings according to your email configuration.
+If the settings are defined, Infinite Scale will be able to send notifications to users.
+If the settings are not defined, Infinite Scale will start but won’t be able to send notifications.

-When the configuration is completed, you can optionally print the final assembled docker compose yml setup before starting it by using the following command.
-This output helps finding configuration issues more easily.
+When the configuration is complete, you can optionally print the final assembled Docker compose yml setup before running it by using the following command.
+This output will help you troubleshoot configuration issues.

 docker compose config